kentbull/rvn-agendas/agenda-suggestions/2021-03-26-meeting-minutes.md

 1. @Vincent posted an article on Medium laying out the details and discussion points regarding asset creation cost (burn rate).

 ### Latest Pull Request updates: 3-28-21
-1. 906 - Update QT library to more current version 6.X+ as a possibility with onboarding phase
+1. 906 - Update QT library to more current version.
+    6.X+ as a possibility with onboarding phase.
-        Opened: 3-26-21
+        Opened: 3-26-21.
-1. 904 - Fix build pipeline
+1. 904 - Fix build pipeline.
-    Relates to #902 and includes #896
+    Relates to #902 and includes #896.
-        Complete: Awaiting 1 approval
+        Complete: Awaiting 1 approval.
-1. 898 - Better max values on quantity spinboxes for asset creation Relates to #830 and #871
+1. 898 - Better max values on quantity spinboxes for asset creation.
+    Relates to #830 and #871.
         Open:
-1. 897 - Custom ipfs URL
+1. 897 - Custom ipfs URL.
-    Relates to #901
+    Relates to #901.
         Open:
-1. 896 - Update Julian time beyond Dec 2020
+1. 896 - Update Julian time beyond Dec 2020.
-    Code complete
+    Code complete.
-        Complete: Awaiting 2 approvals
+        Complete: Awaiting 2 approvals.
-1. 894 - Add combobox to QT header for price unit Adding "save" to settings
+1. 894 - Add combobox to QT header for price unit.
+    Adding "save" to settings.
         Open:
 1. 880 - Add sweep capability
     In progress